Two Year Degree

 - Associate of Occupational Studies

-Students graduating from the two-year actor training program at our acting school in New York are awarded the academic degree of Associate of Occupational Studies (A.O.S.).
+Students graduating from the two-year actor training program at our acting school in Los Angeles are awarded the academic degree of Associate of Occupational Studies (A.O.S.).
 Admission to the Academy's Second Year of training is by invitation.

 Third Year Academy Company